-Trackingplan’s regression testing module allows you to validate that the analytics performed in each test session match the expected baseline without changing your current tests.
+Trackingplan’s Regression Testing module allows you to validate that the analytics performed in each test session match the expected baseline without changing your current tests in your current frameworks.
 Exactly, just plug & play.

 - Ensure your test executions do not break your analytics before going into production.

-- Automatically document the regressions found between test sessions or specific test cases and their baseline in order to fix those errors before compromising your data.
+- Automatically document the regressions found between test sessions or specific test cases and their baseline to fix those errors before compromising your data.

 - Establish baselines, making it possible to confirm a difference as desired so that the test session becomes the new baseline.